Stamford Domestic Violence Lawyer

 As a result, many college roommates are surprised to learn that police have marked their cases as incidents of domestic violence.
 This designation can have a serious impact on your life before the case is ever heard in court.

 According to C.G.S. §46b-15, any family member who is subjected to a continuous threat of physical violence or threatening may petition a Superior Court for a civil order of protection.
 Alleged victims in these cases can petition the court even if police have not made an arrest.
-These orders can require you to surrender firearms, have no contact with the petitioner, and even cease contact with your shared children.
+These orders can require the restricted party to surrender firearms, have no contact with the petitioner, and even cease contact with any shared children.
+Click here to learn more about family court orders of protection.

 In addition, criminal courts have the option to impose protective orders following an arrest for domestic violence.
 Under C.G.S. §46b-38c, either the alleged victim or the prosecutor can ask the court to impose a criminal protective order that will remain in effect until the case comes to a conclusion.
-These orders can carry the same restrictive effect as civil orders and may become permanent if you are convicted.
-For help understanding your protective orders and how to resolve them, speak to a Stamford domestic violence attorney.
+These orders can carry the same restrictive effect as civil orders and may become permanent if the restricted party is convicted.
+If you are facing a protective order as a result of a domestic violence case, speak to a Stamford attorney.

 Contact a Stamford Domestic Violence Attorney Today

 If you have been arrested for a crime in connection with domestic violence, you can face a variety of penalties and lasting effects.
 A Stamford domestic violence lawyer could help protect your rights during every stage of the process.
 They can work to resist the imposition of restraining orders and build a solid defense to the charges at the core of the case.
-Contact an attorney at Mark Sherman Law today to learn more about defending family violence charges in Stamford.
+You can read reviews from over 300 happy clients by following this link, then give us a call today to learn more about defending family violence charges in Stamford.